 Once you have your patient churn rate and patient lifespan, save them.
 They will be useful for years to come.

-Click here to calculate patient lifetime value.
+The final step is to calculate patient lifetime value.